-Let’s take a deep breath and step back from the daily battles and power struggles for a few minutes and imagine what your child would say if they could give you a few parenting pointers.
+Let’s take a deep breath and step back from the daily battles and power struggles for a few minutes and imagine what your toddler would say if they could give you a few parenting pointers.

 - I’m little: I know you want me to grow up, but you can’t rush this.
 Even if my vocabulary is huge and I can keep up with the big kids at the park, my brain still has a lot of growing up to do.